 Gloucester man facing 6th drunken driving charge

 Sep.
-8—SALEM — A Gloucester nurse was released on $5,000 bail, and will be required to submit to random alcohol testing after what prosecutors say is his sixth drunken driving arrest.
+9—A Gloucester nurse was released on $5,000 bail, and will be required to submit to random alcohol testing after what prosecutors say is his sixth drunken driving arrest.

 Joseph Ciarametaro, 57, of 20 Sayward St., was stopped around 10 a.m.
 Wednesday on Route 128 in Manchester after an officer on patrol saw him driving and discovered that Ciarametaro hasn't had a license since 2004.